slatwyezcky/dogrunner2dgame/README.md

 ## Gameplay

-- Use the arrow keys (up, down, left, right) or the WASD keys to control the dog's movement.
+- Use the arrow keys (up, down, left, right) or the WASD and Ctrl keys to control the dog's movement and attack.
-- Collect bones to earn points and increase your score.
 - Jump over obstacles and avoid hazards to keep the dog safe.
-- Reach the end of each level to progress to the next exciting challenge.
+- Achieve maximum score in 30 seconds.

 ## Features